Holographic superconductivity of a critical Fermi surface: Introduction

+Superconductivity in the vicinity of a quantum critical point~\cite{Sachdevbook} (QCP) differs qualitatively from its behavior in a well-established Fermi liquid, where the Cooper instability~\cite{Cooper1956,BCS1957a,BCS1957b} and the Kohn-Luttinger mechanism~\cite{Kohn1965} render the superconducting state the natural ground state of a metal.
+Near a QCP, strong fluctuations tend to destroy well-defined quasiparticles while simultaneously generating singular interactions.
+The interplay of these two effects - ill-defined fermionic constituents that are nevertheless expected to form Cooper pairs, subject to a strongly retarded and resonant interaction - lies at the heart of what is commonly referred to as quantum-critical pairing.

+Quantum-critical pairing has been studied within suitable generalizations of Eliashberg theory~\cite{Eliashberg1960} to fermions interacting with critical bosonic modes~\cite{Bonesteel1996,Son1999,Abanov2001,Abanov2001b,Roussev2001,Chubukov2003,Abanov2003,Chubukov2005,She2009,Moon2010,Levchenko2013,Wang2013,Wang2015,Varma2016,Khodas2020,Metlitski2015,Fitzpatrick2015,Raghu2015,Mandal2016,Wang2016,Wu2019,Esterlis2019,Wang2020,Abanov2020,Valentinis2023a,Valentinis2023b,Esterlis2026}.
+As a result, a strongly dynamical pairing state emerges that is stabilized in the strong-coupling regime and has been shown to generically yield higher transition temperatures at the QCP than away from criticality; see e.g. Refs.~\cite{Valentinis2023a,Valentinis2023b}.
+The appeal of this approach is that it allows one to start from a concrete microscopic model that incorporates both the electronic band structure and the dominant soft collective mode or gauge excitation.
+In this way, one obtains information about a well-defined microscopic Hamiltonian describing, for example, a ferromagnetic, spin- or charge-density-wave, or nematic system with a given band structure.

-The holographic correspondence of $d+1$-dimensional quantum-field theory and gravity theory in $d+2$ dimensions\cite{Maldacena1997,Witten1998,Gubser1998} is a powerful tool to understand many-body systems in the strong-coupling limit\cite{Sachdev2012,Zaanen2015,Ammon2015,Hartnoll2018,Baggioli2019}.
-It relates theories of strongly interacting particles and of gravity, where the extra holographic dimension is not manifest in the original field theory.
-Even when no quasi-particle descriptions apply, the correspondence allows for an understanding of transport processes\cite{Kovtun2005,Hartnoll2007,Hartnoll2015,Blake2016} and offers insights into broken symmetry states such as charge-density waves\cite{Donos2011,Delacretaz2017} or superconductivity\cite{Gubser2008,Hartnoll2008,Hartnoll2008b}.
+An alternative perspective on quantum-critical pairing is provided by the framework of holographic superconductivity~\cite{Gubser2008,Hartnoll2008,Hartnoll2008b}, which exploits the holographic correspondence between a $d+1$-dimensional quantum field theory and a gravity theory in $d+2$ dimensions, with asymptotic anti-de Sitter (${\rm AdS}$) spacetime~\cite{Maldacena1997,Witten1998,Gubser1998}.
+Holography has emerged as a powerful tool for understanding strongly coupled many-body systems~\cite{Sachdev2012,Zaanen2015,Ammon2015,Hartnoll2018,Baggioli2019}.
+It relates theories of strongly interacting particles to gravitational theories in a higher-dimensional spacetime, where the additional holographic dimension is not manifest in the original field theory.
+Even in situations where quasiparticle descriptions break down, the correspondence enables controlled insights into transport phenomena~\cite{Kovtun2005,Hartnoll2007,Hartnoll2015,Blake2016} and provides a unified framework for describing broken-symmetry states such as charge-density waves~\cite{Donos2011,Delacretaz2017} or superconductivity~\cite{Gubser2008,Hartnoll2008,Hartnoll2008b}.
+The application of the approach to condensed-matter physics problems is largely phenomenological, relying primarily on symmetry considerations and being comparatively insensitive to microscopic details of the critical metal.